l-g-sosa/ActiveDirectoryLab/README.md

 <br />

 <h2>Objective</h2>
 The purpose of this initiative was to enhance my knowledge of Active Directoy, as well as Windows Server, and PowerShell.
-This lab will also be the starting point as other labs since I now have an environment in which I can learn more about cybersecurity and systems administration.
+This lab will also be the starting point for other future labs as I now have an environment in which I can learn more about cybersecurity and systems administration.
 <br />

 <h2>Languages and Utilities Used</h2>